-Based on the exception stated in paragraph (c), a resolution establishing a task force of members of a standing committee and providing for the payment of its expenses from the contingent fund of the House (now referred to as "applicable accounts of the House described in clause 1(j)(1) of rule X") was held not to be subject to a point of order under clause 5(a) of rule XI (now clause 6(a) of this rule) for lack of report language detailing the funding provided, because the resolution was called up at the beginning of the session before consideration of a primary expense resolution for all committees for that calendar year (Feb.
+Based on the exception stated in paragraph (c), a resolution establishing a task force of members of a standing committee and providing for the payment of its expenses from the contingent fund of the House (now referred to as "applicable accounts of the House described in clause 1(j)(1) of rule X") was held not to be subject to a point of order under clause 5(a) for lack of report language detailing the funding provided, since the resolution was called up at the beginning of the session before consideration of a primary expense resolution for all committees for that calendar year (Feb.
 5, 1992, p.
 1621).

-(d) From the funds made available for the appointment of committee staff by a pointment of committee staff by a primary or additional expense resolution, the chair of each committee shall ensure that sufficient staff is made available to each subcommittee to carry out its responsibilities under the rules of the committee and that the minority party is treated fairly in the appointment of such staff.
+(d) From the funds made available for the appointment of committee staff by a primary or additional expense resolution, the chairman of each committee shall ensure that sufficient staff is made available to each subcommittee to carry out its responsibilities under the rules of the committee and that the minority party is treated fairly in the appointment of such staff.

 Paragraph (d) was adopted in the 104th Congress (sec.
 101(c)(4), H. Res.
 6, Jan.
 4, 1995, p.
 462).
-A preceding form of the paragraph, first adopted in the 94th Congress, authorized the chair and ranking minority member of a subcommittee each to appoint one staff member to the subcommittee (H. Res.
+A preceding form of the paragraph, first adopted in the 94th Congress, authorized the chairman and ranking minority member of a subcommittee each to appoint one staff member to the subcommittee (H. Res.
 5, Jan.
 14, 1975, p.
 20).
 As adopted in the 93d Congress to take effect on the first day of the 94th Congress, the paragraph had required that each standing committee, upon request of a majority of its minority members, devote one-third of its staffing funds to the needs of the minority (H. Res.
 988, Oct.
 8, 1974, p.
 34470).
-As adopted in the 92d Congress, the paragraph required that the minority be accorded fair consideration in the appointment of committee staff (H. Res.
+As originally adopted in the 92d Congress, the paragraph had required that the minority be accorded fair consideration in the appointment of committee staff (H. Res.
 5, Jan.
 22, 1971, p.
 144).
 Before the House recodified its rules in the 106th Congress, this provision was found in former clause 5(d) of rule X (H. Res.
 5, Jan.
 6, 1999, p.
 47).
-A gender-based reference was eliminated in the 111th Congress (sec.
-2(l), H. Res.
-5, Jan.
-6, 2009, p. ).